vrsivananda/CS205_FinalProject/docs/processing_parallelization.md

 To evaluate the performance and speedup of these parallel implementations, we conducted two tests.
 First, we compare all four implementations: fully sequential, using multi-core processing only, multiple threading only, and multiple-core processing with each core utilizing many threads.
 This test was conducted with 50 stock tickers as a proof of concept.
 The speedup relative to the naive baseline is substantial.
 As can be seen below, with eight processors, we achieve a speedup of nearly 25x over the baseline.
 As the plot shows, we achieve approximately 6x speedup with only the application of multi-core processing.
 Given that our processing task must achieve data input and output, inherently sequential tasks, this speedup is consistent with Ahmdal's law of strong scaling.
 In a purely parallel program, we would expect 8x speedup, and thus the reduction can be attributed to the I/O constraints.
 Moreover, the incredible speedup achieved by implementation of a multithreaded download further emphasizes the I/O bound nature of our task.
 Even using only a single core achieves a speedup of nearly 5x.

-Given the substantial speedup and built-in implementation of the multiple-threading download, we have demonstrated a larger scale test between the multiple-thread single core and multiple-thread, multiple core, using all 500 stock tickers.
+## #TODO: ADD PLOT

+Given the substantial speedup and built-in implementation of the multiple-threading download, we have demonstrated a larger scale test between the multiple-thread single core and multiple-thread, multiple core, using all 500 stock tickers, representing a more realistic view of our data processing task.
+The plot below shows a speedup of approximately 6.85x for the 8 core processing task.
+The scaling here closely follows Ahmdal's law, which is intuitive given that it is almost embarrassingly parallel.
+The small reduction in time is likely due to the I/O restrictions of creating the dataset.
+After processing, the sequences are concatenated into a single dataset to be fed to the model.
+For data-intensive tasks, this is almost always an issue and prevents full parallelization of the task.
+There are two further points to highlight.
+First, the multi-process mode with only a single process is slower (speedup of 0.96x) compared to the sequential version.
+This slight penalty shows the computational cost associated with orchestration of the `multiprocessing` library and likely the `fork` `join` model of waiting for the process to complete.
+Finally, the non-parallel version of this process takes approximately 36 minutes compared to slightly more than 5 minutes for the parallel version.
+Indeed, estimating this performance over the fully sequential version suggests the code would take approximately 2.5 hours!
+Thus, our solution here dramatically reduces the time needed to pull this data.

+## #TODO: ADD PLOT

 #### Lessons & Future Direction